rhuan080/javaee8-ear-archetype/README.md

 # javaee8-war-archetype
-Archetype to create a java EE 8 project.
+Archetype to create a java EE 8 project as a EAR.

 ## Install